We emphasize working together using a multidisciplinary, team approach focusing on the needs of the whole child and family.

 Elizabeth (Libby) Randall received a Bachelor of Arts in psychology and music performance from Providence College.
 While studying abroad in London, Libby worked with children ages of 13-22 with various emotional, behavioral and special needs using the arts as a form of therapy.
 After graduating Providence, Libby obtained her Masters in mental health counseling with a concentration in music therapy from Lesley University.
 She has worked at Step One Early Intervention for three years, where she serves children with various needs and their families.
 Libby uses her music to achieve non-musical goals such as increased attention span, following directions, receptive and expressive communication goals and social skills.
 She values the work she does in the family system and strives to provide a safe space for children and their families to explore and learn through music.
 Libby enjoys spending time with her family and friends and hopes to one day eat at every restaurant in Boston!

-BettyAnn Burghardt BS Senior Therapist
+BettyAnn Burghardt MS Senior Therapist

 BettyAnn Burghardt graduated from the University of Rhode Island in May 2010 with a BS in Business Administration, however, after firsthand experience in the business world, she learned very quickly that her true passion is working with children.
 BettyAnn started working at Little People's Country Daycare as an early childhood teacher for children ages three months through age five.
 There she developed the ability to be creative, nurturing and patient.
 She then began working for Sargent Child and Family Services where she learned to use the principles of Applied Behavior Analysis including concepts of reinforcement, Verbal Behavior, Discrete Trial Training, Natural Environment Training, behavior reduction and Floortime therapy.
-BettyAnn also works for the Preschool at Wellesley Public Schools (PAWS) in a sub-separate classroom with children ages three to six years old.
+BettyAnn worked for the Preschool at Wellesley Public Schools (PAWS) in a sub-separate classroom with children ages three to six years old.
 At PAWS, she continued to further her knowledge and gained experience in Verbal Behavior Milestones Assessment and Placement Program, video modeling, errorless correction procedures, Functional Communication Training, various differential reinforcement programs and task analyses to implement self-help skills and classroom routines.
-BettyAnn is currently pursuing her Master’s in Behavior Analysis at Simmons College in Boston.
+BettyAnn received her Master’s in Behavior Analysis at Simmons College in Boston in 2019.
 During her free time, BettyAnn enjoys being active with her dog, spending time with family and friends, and traveling with her husband.

 Kayla Rawcliffe BA Therapist